stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/3_overlapping_comms/README.md

 ## 2: The asynchronous halo exchange transformation

-PSyclone provides a halo exchange transformation that transforms synchronous halo exchanges to asynchronous ones.
+PSyclone provides the `Dynamo0p3AsyncHaloExchangeTrans` halo exchange transformation which transforms synchronous halo exchanges to asynchronous ones.

-Your task is to modify the supplied psyclone script i.e. schedule.py (or create a separate script) to apply this transformation to the example code.
+Your task is to modify the supplied psyclone script i.e. schedule.py (or create a separate script) to apply this transformation to each of the halo exchanges in the schedule.

 Some hints are given below.
-You should be able to work out how to apply this transformation, however if you are relatively new to Python and/or get really stuck you can look in the pre_cooked directory at some example solutions and make use of those.
+You should be able to work out how to apply this transformation, however if you are relatively new to Python and/or get really stuck you can look in the `solutions` directory at some example solutions and make use of those.

-To remind yourself where the halo exchanges are in the PSyIR representation, run psyclone on the code again
+To remind yourself where the halo exchanges are in the PSyIR representation, run psyclone on the code again.
+(As in previous sections of the tutorial the command below and all subsequent commands in this file assume that you are in the same directory as this README.md file):

 > psyclone -oalg /dev/null -opsy psy.f90 -s ./schedule.py ../code/helmholtz_solver_alg_mod.x90